-To play, pick which one you think is older, then click on their names to see if you are right.
+To play, guess which of these two grandfatherly singer/songwriters is older, then click on their names to find out if you're right.

 Even if it's tricky to tell which is older, it's pretty obvious which of the two dyes his hair.

 Here's a great anecdote about the first time these two met, taken from a book of rock star reminiscences called Yakety Yak:

 In 1966 I borrowed some money from a friend in Montreal and came down to the great empire, America, to try to make my way.
 I had written a few books and I couldn’t make a living.

 In New York I found this huge explosion of things and I was interested in this enlightened community being promoted in the east side of New York and I would go down there but I couldn’t locate it.
 I walked into a club called the Dome and I saw someone singing there who looked like she inhabited a Nazi poster; it was Nico, the perfect Aryan ice queen.
 And there was a very handsome young man playing for her; he turned out to be Jackson Browne.

 I just stood there and said forget the new society, this is the woman I’ve been looking for.
 I followed her all around New York.
 She led me to Max’s Kansas City.